Dentistry Residencies and Internships

 Pediatric Dental Internship

-This is a 12-month program commencing on or about July 1st of each year.
-Four new positions will be offered each year.
+This is a 12-month program commencing on or about July 1 of each year.
+Up to three new positions will be offered each year.

 *The application process may be modified to accommodate the shortened timeframe during which candidates have an opportunity to apply to the program.

 The Pediatric Dentistry Internship at Denver Health Medical Center is a one-year program that provides focused clinical training in pediatric dentistry and dental care for patients with special healthcare needs.
-The COVID-19 pandemic has resulted in limited clinical experience for dental students across the country.
 Denver Health offers a well-rounded experience for those who are searching for additional hands-on training.

 The Internship Program is NOT accredited by the Commission on Dental Accreditation (CODA) of the American Dental Association.